darya-startsava/ANGULAR2023Q4/connections/README.md

 ### Description:

 Connection App with authentication and authorization.
 Provides the possibility to have both private conversations and group chats.
 You can create your own group, delete it, start a dialogue with any user, and update groups and user lists.

 ### Technologies:

 -   Angular 17
+-   TypeScript
 -   NgRx
 -   RxJS
 -   Angular Material
-- eslint
+-   ESLint
-- prettier
+-   Prettier